Menu

 Sole or Shared Ownership

 A buyer may have to decide whether to have title in one name or to share ownership.
 There are two types of shared ownership: joint tenancy and tenancy in common.
-As the choice can have a significant impact on each owner's rights and obligations, as well as that of their estate, legal advice should be considered.
+There is a significant difference between the two, so legal advice should be considered.

 Joint Tenancy

-Joint tenancy means that the whole property is owned together by more than one person.
+Joint tenancy means that multiple people are each the owner of the whole property.
 All the joint owners of the property must consent to any sale or mortgage of the property.
 Unless otherwise stated, joint tenants have a right of survivorship.
 This means that the survivors become the sole owners of the property when one of the joint tenants dies.
-For example, if a husband and wife were joint tenants of a house, and the wife died, the husband would automatically become entitled to sole ownership of the property.
-After filing the necessary forms with ISC, the property would be registered in the husband’s name alone.
-The property would not become part of the wife's estate.
+For example, if there are two owners and one dies, the other becomes the sole owner.

 Tenancy in Common